WriteTech-Hub/writetech-doc-review/reviews/review.md

 ## Reviewer Information:
 - **Name**: Ebenezer Raphael
 - **Date of Review**: 23rd September 2024
-- **Review Level**: Intermediate
+- **Review Level**: Beginner

 ## 1. Summary:
-The Time Cop documentation presents a detailed overview of the offline, privacy-first, time-tracking app.
+The Time Cop documentation provides an overview of the offline, privacy-first, time-tracking application.
 It highlights its key features such as project organization, CSV data export, multi-language support, and the absence of ads or tracking.

 The author said, "...I fundamentally want to keep this app relatively small and simple.", which included the documentation.
-Hence, the documentation was written on the homepage of the website rather than on a separate page.
+Hence, the documentation was written on the homepage of the website, not on a dedicated page.

 ## 2. Clarity and Comprehensiveness:
 - **Clarity**: